ahsanhabibmuaz/ahsanhabibmuaz.github.io/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the (c) Copyright License.
 See the [LICENSE](LICENSE.txt) file for more details.

 ## Acknowledgements